needle-mirror/com.unity.sentis/Documentation~/install.md

+> [!NOTE]
+> Sentis is now called Inference Engine.
+The documentation has moved to `https://docs.unity3d.com/Packages/com.unity.ai.inference@latest`.
+Refer to the new location for the latest updates and guidance.
+Make sure to update your bookmarks and references accordingly.

 # Install Sentis

 The Sentis package is available from the Unity Package Manager.

 ## Unity Editor version compatibility

-Sentis 2.1.2 is compatible with Unity 6 (or later).
+Sentis 2.1.3 is compatible with Unity 6 (or later).

 ## Install the Sentis package in Unity